chizmw/site-theboardingparty.com/_posts/2020/2020-04-23-jackbox-with-discord.md

 image:  /assets/posts/2020-04-23-jackbox-with-discord/jb3-image.jpg
 description: How to use Discord to play jackbox.tv games
 categories: [Gaming, Getting Started]
-tags: covid-19 discord jackbox.tv remote-gaming
+tags: covid-19 discord jackbox.tv remote-gaming windows

 ---

 ![]({{page.image}}){: class="imagedropshadow" }

-[jackbox.tv](https://www.jackboxgames.com/) is collection of quirky, gameshow style, party games.
+{% include link-jackbox.md %} is collection of quirky, gameshow
+style, party games.
 Originally it was intended to be played locally, but thanks to "technology" it's possible to play the game with players all over the place.